devslopes/dwa-templates/coding-team-templates/coding-question-sample.md

 > What Do You Think the Root Cause of the Blocker/Problem Is?

 I had an assumption it has to do with attribute name spelling, but it seem to NOT be a reason.
 The other assumption I had was about the folder names in the path or the file name, but they all are correct.
+It has to be something with the path.

 > What Potential Solutions Have You Tried?
 What Was The Result?

 I tried reordering the attributes in the opening tag but following the documentation and the HTML element anatomy lesson the order shouldn't matter.
+More than that other images show up with the same order of attributes.

 > Show Us Your Code